 Q: The money spent on the accommodation of refugees in our country could have been spent better to cover the needs of Germans.

-bottor to dever the needs of Commune.
-Strongly agree Agree Neither agree nor disagree e Strongly disagree 1 2 3 4 5
+Strongly agree Agree Neither agree nor disagree e Strongly disagree

+1 2 3 4 5

-Page Break -
+Page Break

 Q: Refugees will increase the likelihood of a terrorist attack in our country.